qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Orthogonalized**
      - ``OUTPUT``
      - [same as input]
-     - The output polygon vector layer.
+     - The output polygon vector layer with adjusted angles.

 .. _qgispointonsurface:

 Point on Surface
 ----------------
-For each feature of the input layer, return a point that is guaranteed to lie on the surface of the feature geometry.
+For each feature of the input layer, returns a point that is guaranteed to lie on the surface of the feature geometry.

 |checkbox| Allows